UofT-DSI/sql/02_activities/assignments/Assignment1.md

 - column names
 - relationship type

-Please do not pick the exact same tables that I have already diagramed.
+Please do not pick the exact same tables that I have already diagrammed.
 For example, you shouldn't diagram the relationship between `product` and `product_category`, but you could diagram `product` and `customer_purchases`.

 **HINTS**:
 - You will need to use the Browse Data tab in the main window to figure out the relationship types.